 San Antonio’s culture is diverse.
 And yes, we have German heritage, too.
-In the 1840’s, a group of German noblemen formed a group called the Adelsverein to protect German immigrants coming to Texas and to secure land for them in the Texas Hill Country.
-Today, that land includes visitor favorites like the towns of Fredericksburg, Comfort, Boerne and New Braunfels.
+In the 1840s, a group of German noblemen formed the Adelsverein group to protect German immigrants coming to Texas and secure land for them in the Texas Hill Country.
+Today, that land includes visitor favorites like the towns of Fredericksburg, Comfort, Boerne, and New Braunfels.

-Also, in the late 1800’s, the King William neighborhood was settled by other prominent German merchants.
+Also happening in the late 1800s, other prominent German merchants settled the King William neighborhood.
 Today, it is the state’s first zoned historic district and one of the most stylish residential areas in the city.